 New York car insurance rates by city

-It is not only the state you are located in, but your city and zip code directly contribute to how much you pay for auto insurance.
-The cost from one city to the next can be double or triple in some cases.
+How much is car insurance in New York by location?
+The state you are located in, as well as your city and ZIP code directly contribute to how much you pay for auto insurance.
+The cost from one city to the next can be double or triple in some cases, which is why your location is often a crucial factor in determining your car insurance premium.

 |City||Average annual premium for full coverage||% difference from state average annual premium|